September "Fall Fishing" Forecast • Local Reports • Tackle Tips • Fishing Facts • It's Albie Time

 Posted by Pablo Salinas on

 September marks the start of the highly anticipated fall run, which most anglers regard as the best part of the fishing season which large blues trophy sized striped bass, and albies flooding our local waters.
 The bass and bluefish bite in the fall is unmatched because of the influx of bait fish causing these predator fish to come into our waters to feed before migrating down south.
 During the fall the inlets, bays and open beaches are all great places to catch bass and blues.
-Tackle Tip: The best way to catch these fish would be bait like bunker and mackerel with lures like diamond jigs also working great.

 Another great fish to catch during the fall is the false albacore.
 Albacore (Albies) are a type of tuna and will come in to our inlets this time of year.
-Tackle Tip: The best way to catch these fish would be tin lures like spoons, deadly dicks and diamond jigs with out the tube.

 Surf Report- with all the warmer water temperatures around fishing seems to be most active during incoming tides.
 The cool influx of clean water stimulates the local bass into action.
 Back Bay fishing with patterns that simulate snappers and spearing are the key.
-Don't be surprised if you also catch larger fluke on hard plastics at night.
+Don't be surprised if you also catch larger fluke on hard plastics, even at night.

 Another exciting fall baitfish that we can possibly see this year is bunker.
 These fish have a tendency to move at times but if you can find them you have a shot at some large stripers. when trying to match a profile of bunker, Super Strike Lures like darters, bottle plugs, and large poppers resemble this profile.
 Usually the colors yellow and white to be most productive with this.
-TIP: On the south shore of long island look for the "north winds."
-Bunker tend to head straight into the wind so that would end up putting them on out south shore beaches.

 Interested in fishing Long Island parks?
 The park of the week is Hither Hills State Park in Montauk.
 This park offers excellent opportunities for camping, swimming, hunting and fishing.
 This park is located in Montauk right On the ocean which offers some excellent fishing for trophy size striped bass and bluefish as well as sharks and rays.
 This park is open year round from sunrise to sunset.